 AREA IV TAX CENTER

-Our Tax Center personnel will be available to answer all of your questions and schedule appointments Feb.
-8-April 30.
-We offer services to all Active Duty, dependents, DoD employees and retirees.
+Our Tax Center personnel will be available to answer all of your questions and schedule appointments during tax seaon.

-Please remember if yiou are married and filing jointly, your spouse must be with you to sign or you must have a power of attorney.
+Please remember if you are married and filing jointly, your spouse must be with you to sign or you must have a power of attorney.

 PLEASE BRING WITH YOU: Your ID, social security card(s) or ITIN verification for you and any dependents, Intake and Quality Review sheet (Form 1314-C), W2's, 1099's, 1098's, Affordable Care Act documents (1095 and 1965 series), a copy of last year's federal and state tax returns, bank routing and account numbers for direct deposit, and any additional tax or bank statements.